Morkalork/recast-babel-ts-helper/README.md

 # Tag it
 git tag -a vX.XX -m "What have you done!?"

+# Push (preferably a branch and not main)
+git push origin main

 # Push it all
 git push origin --tags
 ```